google/ent/README.md

 Some Ent Servers require the user to be authenticated in order for the user to read and / or write, which is performed via an API key.

+### JSON HTTP API

+The JSON API allows retrieving and creating multiple objects at once.
+All the methods below are invoked via HTTP `POST` methods.

+- `/api/v1/blobs/get`

+  Get one or more objects by their digest.

+- `/api/v1/blobs/put`

+  Put one or more objects.

 ### Raw HTTP API

-The raw HTTP API is meant to be used by existing tools without requiring any serialization.
+The raw HTTP API is meant to be used by existing basic tools without requiring any special serialization.

 The API supports the following HTTP operations:

 - `GET /raw/:digest`
 - `PUT /raw`

-For instance, this API can be used directly via `curl`:
+For instance, this API may be used directly from the terminal via `curl`:

 - Get an object by digest: